kailash-manasarovar/statement/docs/timeline/2025/may.md

 - On the first or second morning at breakfast, Steve brings up [what I had said in Dublin](#stopping-the-intolerable-political-diatribes-at-break-times) just a few weeks before.
 - He wants me to clarify on *trans*.
 - I say transvestitism is a fetish.
-- He's speechless with rage and wants to talk about trans-men and things like that but it's such a huge topic and he's already angry so we don't speak about it again.
+- He's speechless with rage, and says *what about trans men* but it's such a huge topic and he's furious already so we don't speak about it again.
-- But he's angry with me, and he snipes at me all day.
+- But he remains angry with me, and he snipes at me all day.
+- At lunch he says something I find quite threatening about [Kathleen Love](../2011-to-2020/2020.md#kathleen-love), a woman who used to assist Steve; that she's disappeared, and he thinks she's dead.
+- He gives me this information utterly non-contextually outside of being angry with me; i.e. no run up, and no further thoughts once said.
-- At the end of the day, Mrs Wasserman, Steve and I are walking back and he says something *political* again, and I say something back.. maybe about suicidal empathy, not sure, and he goes ballistic and walks off.
+- At the end of the day, Mrs Wasserman, Steve and I are walking back towards the hotel and he says something *political* again, and I say something back.. maybe about suicidal empathy, not sure, and he goes ballistic and storms off.
 - Mrs Wasserman and I are dumbfounded!

 ### Mrs Wasserman puts up her hands and tells me to stop talking